kvarak/dnd/docs/_RulesMagic/a_index.md

     ***Longer Casting Times***.
 When casting spells with casting time longer than an action, you must spend your action each turn casting the spell, you cannot move and must maintain your concentration.
 If your concentration is broken, the spell fails, but you don’t expend a spell slot.

--   ### <a class="internal-link" name="internal-SpellTargets">Spell Targets</a>
-    To target something, you must see it, unless you are targeting yourself.

 -   ### <a class="internal-link" name="internal-SpellComponents">Spell Components</a>
     The physical requirements you must meet in order to cast it.
 Each spell’s description indicates whether it requires verbal (V), somatic (S), material (M) or focus (F) components.
 If you can’t provide one or more of a spell’s com ponents, you are unable to cast the spell.